Leazael/scf-wiki/content/Encyclopædia/Divinities/Tiamat.md

 She was known for being a harsh ruler who imposed a strict social hierarchy, with [[Serpentfolk]] at the top, followed by [[Kovold|Kobolds]], and with [[Lizardfolk]] and [[Human|Humans]] and other [[Sapient]] slaves at the very bottom.

 Tiamat was, and by some still is, revered as a [[God]] by the citizens of [[Nachýr]].
-Obeisance was typically paid in the form of sacrifices of food, jewlery, precious items and slaves, which were funnelled by the priestly classes to Taimat's palace in [[Chýrusandr]].
+Obeisance was typically paid in the form of sacrifices of food, jewlery, precious items and slaves, which were funnelled by the priestly classes to Taimat's palace in [[Chýrussandr]].

 # Mythology

 Tiamat plays a central role in the [[Nachýrian Religion|religion]] of [[Nachýr]].
 She is generally regarded as the egg-sister of the great dead dragon [[Vahamut]], with whom she has always shared a strong rivalry.
 As such, the veneration of [[Vahamut]] was forbidden to the citizens and slaves of [[Nachýr]].

 Within the [[Crucible]] and in particular within the[[Church of Iomedæ]], there is still some discussion related to the divinity of Tiamat.
-Some belief that the empress Tiamat was indeed a [[God|deity]] physically presiding in [[Chýrusandr]].
+Some belief that the empress Tiamat was indeed a [[God|deity]] physically presiding in [[Chýrussandr]].
 Others hold that Tiamat-the-Empress was simply an "aspect" or "avatar" of a greater being.

 # Appearance